-- 27. A corporate net operating loss can be carried back 2 years and forward 20 years to offset taxable income for those years.
+27. A corporate net operating loss can be carried back 2 years and forward 20 years to offset taxable income for those years.

+-

-- a.
+a.
 True

-- b.
+b.
 False

+ANSWER: True

+POINTS: 1

+DIFFICULTY: Easy

+LEARNING OBJECTIVES: CPET.SWFT.LO: 2-02 - LO: 2-02

+NATIONAL STANDARDS: United States - BUSPORG: Analytic

+STATE STANDARDS: United States - AK - AICPA: FN-Reporting

+KEYWORDS: Bloom's: Comprehension

+OTHER: Time: 2 min.

-- 28. Azul Corporation, a calendar year C corporation, received a dividend of \$30,000 from Naranja Corporation.
+28. Azul Corporation, a calendar year C corporation, received a dividend of \$30,000 from Naranja Corporation.
 Azul owns 25% of the Naranja Corporation stock.
-Assuming it is not subject to the taxable income limitation, Azul's dividends received deduction is \$21,000.

-- a.
-True

-- b.
-False

-RATIONALE: The deduction percentage for a 25% ownership is 80%.
-Thus, the dividends received deduction would be $$24,000 ($30,000 \times 80\%)$.
+Assuming it is not subject to the taxable income limitation, Azul's dividends © 2017 Cengage Learning.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part.
+Page 10 received deduction is \$21,0 a.
+True b.
+False 00.
+ANSWER: False RATIONALE: The deduction percentage for a 25% ownership is 80%.
+Thus, the dividends received deduction would be $24,000$ ($30,000 \times 80\%$).
+POINTS: 1 DIFFICULTY: Easy LEARNING OBJECTIVES: CPET.SWFT.LO: 2-03 - LO: 2-03 NATIONAL STANDARDS: United States - BUSPORG: Analytic STATE STANDARDS: United States - AK - AICPA: FN-Measurement - AICPA: FN-Measurement KEYWORDS: Bloom's: Application OTHER: Time: 2 min.

-- 29. Because of the taxable income limitation, no dividends received deduction is allowed if a corporation has an NOL for the current taxable year.
+29. Because of the taxable income limitation, no dividends received deduction is allowed if a corporation has an NOL for the current taxable year.

-- a.
-True

-- b.
-False